Emissions climb toward pre-pandemic levels, risking 2030 targets

 This increase of 2.2 million tonnes was driven by rising emissions in almost every sector, underscoring the need for strong climate action across the board.
 While emissions increased in every region, there were large differences in the pace of increase, ranging from a massive 15% increase in Halton to a modest 1.3% increase in Toronto.

 Emissions profiles stayed similar across the region.
 Buildings are still the top source of emissions, primarily due to the use of natural gas for heating and hot water.
 Natural gas emissions in buildings increased by 1.7%, a source of emissions despite the warmer winter and proven, cost-effective mitigation strategies that exist today.
-Emissions from electricity rose by a staggering 28% in 2021 due to the increasing use of natural gas-powered generating plants, which increase the carbon intensity of the Ontario electricity grid overall.
+Emissions from electricity rose by a staggering 28% in 2021 due to the increasing use of natural gas-powered generating plants, which increased the carbon intensity of the Ontario electricity grid overall.

 Transportation emissions increased by 2.3% in 2021 after a sharp decrease in 2020 and are expected to continue to rebound in 2022.
 Reductions in transportation emissions due to changes in travel activity (e.g., increased work-from-home) remain the primary driver for the decrease in overall emissions relative to 2019.
 It is still unclear how much of this is temporary due to ongoing impacts of the pandemic and how much is the new normal.